Updated January 2018

-The VA loan program is popular with active duty and Veterans all across America.
-The VA loan program allows veterans to purchase a home with 100% financing and have no monthly mortgage insurance.
-For veterans who currently have a VA loan that is at a higher-than-market interest rate, they can easily take advantage of the VA streamline (aka VA IRRRL) refinance with no out of pocket closing costs required.
+The VA loan program is for active duty Servicemembers and Veterans across America.
+It allows Veterans to buy a home with 100% financing, 0% down payment, and 0% monthly mortgage insurance.
+Veterans who currently have a VA loan at a higher rate can take advantage of the VA streamline refinance (aka VA IRRRL) with zero out-of-pocket closing costs (they can be rolled into the loan).

-Most people are aware that the VA doesn’t actually lend money (they work with VA approved lenders who lend the money) the VA only insures your loan so that if you default, the lender gets paid.
+Most people are aware that VA doesn’t actually lend money (they work with approved lenders who lend the money).
+VA only insures your loan so that if you default, the lender gets paid.
 Because VA loans are backed by the government, lenders are excited to lend money to Veterans who qualify for the VA loan program.

 VA Loan Highlights